LRawrerL/Devops_Arm_Setup/README.md

 # Downloading ISO
 We will be downloading the Jammy JellyFish version of Ubutunu
 - [jammy-desktop-arm64.iso](https://cdimage.ubuntu.com/jammy/daily-live/pending/)

+The reason why we choosing Ubuntu as it is opened sourced and continuously maintained, widely used by a large amount of people and companies.

 # Running it on VM
 *(Note) We will be doing it on VMWare Fusion*